selimhamidou/selimhamidou.github.io/_posts/2023-04-26-How_To_Handle_Pagination_On_A_LWC.markdown

   // Method to disable the "Next" and "Last" buttons
   @api
   get disableNextButtons() {
-    //Allows us to disable the "Next" and "Last" buttons when it's needed(ie when we are on last page for example) return (
+    //Allows us to disable the "Next" and "Last" buttons when it's needed(ie when we are on the last page for example) return (
       this.pageNumber === this.totalNumberOfPages ||
       this.totalNumberOfPages === 0